akshatjoshi2001/Hackolympics-Problem3/Server/README.md

 * Run npm start
 * The server will start by default on port 3000.
 You can specify another port using the PORT environment variable

+## Hosting
+* The server script has been hosted at https://hackolymp.herokuapp.com
+* To run a command: https://hackolymp.herokuapp.com/runCommand?command=[your command]